dwmoreau/MLI/Methods.md

 The peak list is augmented by resampling peaks from the list of non-systematically absent peaks.
 This resampling method was developed so the distribution of peaks in the augmented entries matched the distribution of the unaugmented entries.

 There are two peak lists available at this time; Peak list 1, the first 60 non-systematically absent peaks.
 Peak list 2, the first 60 peaks that could be realistically observed in a diffraction pattern.
 Again, only using the training data to set up this augmentation.
 The position of the first observed peak in the list of all non-systematically absent peaks is recorded.
 An empirical distribution is made from a histogram of this position list.
 For the augmented entries, the empirical distribution is used to randomly select a first peak from the list of all non-systematically absent peaks.

-After the first peak is picked, the list of non-systematically absent peaks is stepped through and the next peak is picked based on its distance from the current peak.
-Selecting the next peak based only on its separation from the current peak is chosen to make observability only based on whether or not the peak will overlap another peak.
+After the first peak is picked, the list of non-systematically absent peaks is stepped through and the next peak is picked based on its distance from its neighboring peaks.
+Selecting the next peak based only on its separation is chosen to make observability only based on whether or not the peak will overlap another peak.
 The intensity of the peak is not a consideration.
-This approach is set up by calculating the separation, $\Delta q^2$ in units of $q^2$, between each neighboring peak in Peak list 2, the realistic peak list.
-The fraction of neighboring peaks in Peak List 2 that are also neighboring in Peak List 1 are calculated in binned units of separation.
-This binning is in 100 bins log spaced between $10^{-4}$ to $10^{-1.75}$.
-A function of the form, $\rho(\Delta q^2) = \left[1 - \exp(-r_0 \Delta q^2)\right]^{r_1}$ is fit to the binned fraction and is used as the acceptance probability of the next peak based on its separation from the current peak.
+This approach is set up by calculating the minimum separation, $\Delta q^2$ in units of $q^2$, between each peak in Peak list 1 and its neighbors.
+The fraction of neighboring peaks in Peak List 2 that are also neighboring in Peak List 1 are calculated in binned units of $\Delta q^2$.
+This binning is in 100 bins log spaced between $10^{-4}$ to $10^{-2}$.
+A function of the form, $\rho(\Delta q^2) = \left[1 - \exp(-r_0 \Delta q^2)\right]^{r_1}$ is fit to the binned fraction and is used as and acceptance probability.
 This form was chosen because when $\Delta q^2 = 0$ the probability of acceptance is zero and as $\Delta q^2 => \inf$, the probability of acceptance approaches one.
+It should be noted that $\rho(\Delta q^2)$ remains less than one in the observed range of $\Delta q^2$ so a well separated peak can be rejected.
 The probability increases monotonically between these two extremes.

+After the first peak is selected, there are three different cases for peaks:

+1) Peak is within 0.1$^o$ / 1.5 of the preceeding selected peak.
+Reject peak.
+2) Peak is further than 0.1$^o$ / 1.5 of the preceeding selected peak and the next peak in Peak list 1.
+Accept peak with probability $\rho(\Delta q^2)$.
+3) Peak is further than 0.1$^o$ / 1.5 of the preceeding selected peak and with 0.1$^o$ / 1.5 of the next peak in Peak list 1.
+Accept peak with 50% probability.
+If rejected, select the next peak.
+This assumes that if two peaks overlap, only one will be observed.
+Which peak is completely random.

 $\textit{The peak resampling method is a bit complicated.
 I arrived at it by trying to ensure the distribution of}$
-$\textit{peaks in the augmented set matched the distribution in the unaugmented set.
-There are two changes that}$
+$\textit{peaks in the augmented set matched the distribution in the unaugmented set.}$
-$\textit{I want to make to this method:}$

-$\textit{  1) There needs to be bidirectionality, currently the algorithm is biased to always pick the lower}$
-$\textit{angle peak in the case of an overlap.}$
-$\textit{  2) Make the functional form also dependent on q^2.
-This should result in high-angle peaks being}$
-$\textit{dropped at a higher rate.}$

 ### 2.2 Regression models